 Coordinates: 49° 29′ 47″ N, 6° 27′ 29″ E

-The site consisted of an agricultural facility including a large palatial residence or pars urbana and a pars rustica or economic area.
-The reconstruction of the Roman villa rustica was based on the local findings and on excavation work done at similar sites in the Saar region, such as the villa at Echternach in Luxembourg.
+The site consisted of an agricultural facility, including a large palatial residence or pars urbana and a pars rustica or economic area.
+The reconstruction of the Roman villa rustica was based on the local findings and excavation work at similar sites in the Saar region, such as the villa at Echternach in Luxembourg.
 The reconstructed buildings now stand on the Roman foundation walls, revealing their probable appearance in the 2nd to 3rd centuries AD.
-Today the archaeological park functions as an open-air museum and provides a detailed impression of what life was like back then in the countryside.
+Today, the archaeological park functions as an open-air museum and provides a detailed impression of what life was like back then in the countryside.

 In 2000 the villa complex was expanded in the wake of the EU project “Gardens without Limits“.
 Six gardens were created on the complex site: the courtyard garden, the herb garden, the rose room, the fruit garden, the vegetable garden and the flower garden.
-The fruits, vegetable and herbs are used for the preparation of the Roman and regional dishes in the Tavern.
+The fruits, vegetables and herbs are used to prepare the Roman and regional dishes in the Tavern.

-Until now only the pars dominica, which was the residential area exclusive to the master (dominus) and his family, has been excavated.
-Excavation work is currently being carried out in the area of the pars rustica, the area reserved for servants and workers of the farm.
+Only the pars dominica, the residential area exclusive to the master (dominus) and his family, has been excavated.
+Excavation work is currently being carried out in the area of the pars rustica, the space reserved for servants and workers of the farm.